cptntrps/dudupe/README.md

 ## 👨‍💻 Author

-Created by **gui** - A passionate developer building educational tools.
+Created by **cptntrps** - A passionate developer building educational tools.

 ---